aattoa/kieli/README.md

 - A build system, such as GNU Make or Ninja
 - A C++23 compiler toolchain

-At the time of writing, LLVM (18 and later) is the only toolchain that supports C++23 well enough to build Kieli.
+NOTE: At the time of writing, LLVM (18 and later) is the only toolchain that supports C++23 well enough to build Kieli.

 Run the following commands to clone and build Kieli: